 Well, as luck would have it, we started gaining on our average daily miles walked a few weeks ago and rather than try to change our dates in Santiago and the nights we had already reserved in good locations on the way to Santiago, we just decided to have a light day today and to slow down a bit on our final week to arrive in Santiago on the day of our booking.
 If all goes to plan, we will arrive in Santiago on 5 Oct.

-It threatened rain from daybreak but all we got was a light drizzlem and long after we were checked-in and in our room, so we dodged another rain “bullet”.
+It threatened rain from daybreak but all we got was a light drizzle.
+When the showers finally came, we were checked-in and in our room, having dodged another rain “bullet”.

 Our room is in Pencion Curro (45€) and is in a separate building, up the street from the restaurant and bunkbed section.
 The room is bland and unimpressive, especially compared to yesterday, but it’s clean, has three beds (extra room to organize our stuff) and other accommodations that will meet our needs just fine.
 The only negative is a strong wifi signal but no internet.
 Jim found the modem and router but so far hasn’t been able to get the internet signal to connect as in previous locations.

 At 12:40 we walked a few blocks from our room looking for pasta and found a place that was open, but pasta wouldn’t be available until 1:00.
 Our second choice was pizza so we found a restaurant also open which served pizza but not until 1:30!
 By now it was 1:00 so we returned to the first place and Linda had spaghetti but Jim had changed his mind and had cod instead.